 Seeing an opportunity in not only online retail, but also brick-and-mortar retail, Alibaba drew from its success in the e-commerce space to build out a network of brick-and-mortar shopping centers and grocery stores across China.
 Seeing success in this new venture, it branched out even further.

 One of the fastest-growing businesses within Alibaba is its film, television, and video streaming service, sold under the name Youku.
 Youku is one of the most popular streaming platforms in China and is often considered to be the YouTube of the region.
-At the moment, there are more than 500 million monthly active users that produce more than 800 million video views on the platform daily.
+At the moment, there are more than 580 million monthly active users that produce more than 1.18 billion video views on the platform daily.

 Alibaba intends to further expand its Youku property too.
-The company recently signed a partnership deal with the Premier League’s Manchester United Soccer Club, the most popular sports team in the world according to Kiplinger.
+Earlier this year the company signed a partnership deal with the Premier League’s Manchester United Soccer Club, the most popular sports team in the world according to Kiplinger.

 As if all of this wasn’t enough to excite investors about Alibaba, it’s also the largest cloud-computing company in China.
 The company offers cloud-computing infrastructure, an intuitive platform, and a full suite of financial and database applications.